reportportal/docs/src/md/src/TipsAndTricks/HowToSolveIssuesWithAnalyzer.md

-## How to resolve issues with Analyzer
+## How to solve issues with Analyzer

 In case you can not start an analysis on a project please perform following actions: